Spanish American wars of independence: United States

 The intervention of the United States was due to two distinct causes; a territorial annexation and a revolts within the Spanish territories itself.

 The Republic of West Florida was a short-lived republic in 1810 in the westernmost region of Spanish West Florida, which after less than three months was annexed and occupied by the United States a little later in 1810, and then became part of the territory of Louisiana.
 The Republic of East Florida was another republic declared against Spanish rule of East Florida by insurgents who wanted its annexation by the United States without success.
 In 1819, the Treaty of Florida was signed between Spain and the United States, and Spain ceded all of Florida to the United States.

 In 1811, the Spanish crushed the San Antonio (Texas) revolt during the revolution against the royalists in the Mexican War of Independence.
 The remaining rebels then turned to the United States for help.
 Bernardo Gutiérrez de Lara traveled to Washington, D.C.
 Gutierrez gained the support of Augustus Magee and formed a U.S. filibuster force in Louisiana.
 A green flag from the expedition represented the rebels.
 The Northern Republican Army was defeated in the bloodiest battle in Texas, the Battle of Medina.
 Thus, Texas was incorporated into the Mexican Independence, and later Texas Independence and its annexation to the United States took place.

 The United States remained neutral.
-Thus, for the rest of Madison's term, until 1817, the theoretical neutrality pending the development of events in the Old World.
+Thus, for the rest of Madison's term, until 1817, a theoretical United States neutrality held pending the development of events in the Old World.
 Madison's policy of neutrality favored insurgents and this, along with the border-line problems in North America, led to a situation of pre-war tension with Spain.
 This situation forced the United States to act very cautiously in the Spanish-American issue, since it was trying to avoid at all costs to give an excuse for European intervention.
 At the end, the recognition in 1822 also was very delicate, at the international level the North American position against European powers.

+Despite the carefulness of the United States to not stoke European powers, in 1823 President James Monroe established the Monroe Doctrine.
+This was a decree to stop any new European colonialism in the Americas by threat of military intervention.
+It was outlined as noncolonialism (keeping Europe away from establishing new colonies), keeping the United States out of strictly European affairs, and to treat any potential invasions of American countries as if an affront to the United States itself.
+This was mostly to protect American interests.

+Due to newspaper romanticism, the American public overwhelmingly backed these revolts and thus were very sympathetic to the Latin American cause.
+Simón Bolívar became a household name throughout the United States as many saw him as the equivalent of George Washington.